-Check our podcasts for new features and highlights from our 24-year archive of broadcasts on WBAI Radio-NY.
+Check our podcasts for new features and highlights from our archive of broadcasts on WBAI Radio-NY.

-Recent posts include two excerpts from our interview with South African Muslim scholar, professor Farid Esack.
-Listen to Iraqi journalist Nermin Al-Mufti's brief account of Kirkuk City history.
+Recent posts include interviews with Rumi interpreter Shahram Shiva, London-based author Aamer Hussein, South African Muslim scholar, professor Farid Esack, and Iraqi journalist Nermeen Al-Mufti's brief account of Kirkuk City history.
 Your comments on our blogs are always welcome.

 Voices of Iraq

 - AbdulAmeer Alwan, Iraq2

 Palm Grove, south Iraq (watercolor)